 The River Cocker flows from Crummock Water to Cockermouth, and includes the catchments of Buttermere, Crummock Water and Loweswater.
 It’s an upland river flowing 19km northwards from its source at the head of the Buttermere valley in the Northern Lake District fells.
 Its tributaries include Liza Beck, Whit Beck, Mill Beck and Dub Beck.
 The whole catchment covers an area of 145 km 2.

-We’re working with farmers and landowners across the Cocker catchment on a natural flood management (NFM) project.
+We’re working with farmers and landowners across the Cocker catchment on a catchment restoration project which includes extensive natural flood management (NFM) work.
 NFM comprises a range of techniques designed to keep water in the landscape and out of rivers for longer during heavy rainfall, with the goal being to reduce flood risk downstream by ‘slowing the flow’.

 We’re putting a range of measures in place, including: